bobtsang28/bobtsang28.github.io/_pages/about.md

 image: '/images/01-2.jpg'
 ---

 Hello there!
 My name is Bob.
-I was raised in Hong Kong and have moved to the UK in pursuit of studying film production.
+I was raised in Hong Kong and have moved to the UK in pursuit of a career in film and television production.

 My passion for the art stems from my background in mountaineering.
 I began filming and editing travel videos years ago as a way to document my experience climbing various mountains across the globe.
 Since then, I've worked on feature films, TV dramas, mini-documentaries, and more.